Radio 7

 Radio 7 is a German radio station.
 It is broadcast via FM in southeastern Baden-Württemberg and can also be received in neighboring Switzerland.
-It is also broadcast via DAB+ in the entirety of Baden-Württemberg since 1 December 2014, and in Bavarian Swabia since 31 August 2020.
+It is owned by the three main Media conglomerates of Baden-Württemberg.

 Its main studio is located in Ulm, it also has local studios in Aalen, Konstanz, Ravensburg and Tuttlingen.
 As of 2019, Radio 7 has about 156,000 listeners per hour and 889,000 listeners per day.

+Daniel Lutz has been the program director at Radio 7 in Ulm since April 1, 2026.
+Previously, he was program director of Klassik Radio.

+Owner

+Radio 7 is owned and operates by threee media conglomerates of Baden-Württemberg: Mediengesellschaft Donau-Iller - Südwest Presse by 44,0 %; SV-Group Ravensburg by 44,0 % and Schwarzwälder Bote Oberndorf by 12,0 %.